oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ### Example

-The examples below show how a client in trust domain A presents an authorization grant to the authorization server in trust domain B (https://as.b.example/auth) to receive an access token for a protected resource in trust domain B.
+The examples below show how a client in trust domain A presents an authorization grant to the authorization server in trust domain B (https://as.b.example/auth) to receive an access token for a protected resource in trust domain B. Extra line breaks and indentation in the examples are for display purposes only.
+The JWT signature is for illustration only and is not verifiable.

 ~~~
 POST /auth/token HTTP/1.1